 The daily schedule will include instruction and practice in both sitting and walking meditation in nature, Q&A, discussion and sharing, a dharma talk, individual one on ones with the teachers, and open practice time as well.
 The intention is to co-create an ecodharma lab, where we are all experientially learning together and discovering the best ways to do this crucial work.

-Week 2: Inner and Outer Nature Silent Meditation Retreat
+Week 1: Inner and Outer Nature Silent Meditation Retreat:

 This retreat is open to everyone, including beginners.
 The focus is on silent nature practice, immersion in the natural world, connecting our inner nature with outer nature, and dissolving separation.
 Each day includes plentiful time for sitting, hiking/walking meditation, as well as nature meditation instruction, dharma talks, and individual and group practice discussions.
 We will be outdoors as much aswe can, weather permitting.
-There is also a one-day/one-night solo.
+There will be a one night solo (see below).